liaoyuesheng/events/README.md

 event.emit('foo', 'Hi!')
 ```

-## type Listener
+## type: Listener

 (...args: any[]) => void;

-A callback function, accept some parameters from method of instance.
+A callback function, accept some parameters from emmit method of instance.

 ## Instance methods